matfriedrich/holdem/README.md

 ### Environment Variables
 Following environment variables need to be set before running the server:
 * PORT - the port the server will listen on
+* WSPORT - the port the websocket will listen on
 ### Starting the server
 node server.js